-WASHINGTON, D.C. – The United States Military continues to need more Catholic priests to serve as active-duty military chaplains.
+WASHINGTON, DC – The United States Military is in desperate need of more Catholic priests to serve as active-duty military chaplains.
 The Archdiocese for the Military Services, USA (AMS), is pressing forward with efforts to fill the need.
-This autumn, the AMS will hold its third, all-expenses-paid discernmentretreat for priests who are already incardinated in a U.S. diocese or religious order and currently engaged in pastoral service, but who may sense a further call to military chaplaincy.
-The retreat, called “For God and Country: a Call to Serve Those Who Serve,” will be held Oct.
-17-21, 2016, in Washington, D.C.
+This summer, the AMS will hold its sixth, all-expenses-paid discernment retreat for priests who are already incardinated in a U.S. diocese or religious order and currently engaged in pastoral service, but who may sense a further call to military chaplaincy.
+The retreat, called “For God and Country: a Call to Serve Those Who Serve,” will be held June 22-26, 2020, in Washington, DC.

-Priests interested in attending “For God and Country: a Call to Serve Those Who Serve” may apply at https://www.milarch.org/for-god-and-country/application/.
+Priests interested in participating in “For God and Country: a Call to Serve Those Who Serve” may apply at https://www.milarch.org/for-god-and-country/application/.
 For those selected, the AMS will pay all expenses, including travel and lodging.
 To qualify for consideration:

 - Priests must have a minimum of two years of ministry in a parish;

-- The applicant must be a citizen or have a Green Card; priests with only a Visa will not be considered;
+- Be a citizen or have a Green Card; priests with only a Visa will not be considered;

 - Preference will be given to those priests who can enter active duty before their 42nd birthday, but older priests may apply.

-During the four-day gathering, AMS clergy, staff, and chaplains will join His Excellency, the Most Reverend Timothy P. Broglio, J.C.D., Archbishop for the Military Services, in giving the priests a realistic picture of what it is like to be a military chaplain and how to become one.
-The priests will stay at Theological College, the Catholic Seminary on the campus of the Catholic University of America, on Michigan Avenue in Northeast Washington, and from there, go on field trips to Andrews Air Force Base, Fort Belvoir, Marine Corps Base Quantico, and the Pentagon.
+During the four-day gathering, AMS clergy, staff, and chaplains will join His Excellency, the Most Reverend Timothy P. Broglio, JCD, Archbishop for the Military Services, in giving the priests a realistic picture of what it is like to be a military chaplain and how to become one.
+The priests will stay at Theological College, the Catholic Seminary on the campus of the Catholic University of America, on Michigan Avenue in Northeast Washington, and from there, go on field trips to Andrews Air Force Base, Fort Belvoir, the Quantico Marine Base, and the Pentagon.
 In these real-life settings, they will meet and talk with military officers, enlisted personnel, and other chaplains.
 The highlight of the gathering will come in the Pentagon Memorial Chapel at the 9/11 crash site, where the priests will concelebrate Mass.